TIMELINE-Takata air bag recalls

 replace Takata air bags, going beyond the regional U.S. recall.

-* Oct 2 - Orlando woman Hien Thi Tran dies four days after
+Oct 2 - Orlando woman Hien Thi Tran dies four days after her

 documents, reports Takata struggled to meet its own standards